kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 human readable than other languages, however, we still want to further simplify concepts for users who are just interacting with a dApp.
 In Pact, capabilities are a form of abstraction that allows the smart contract to communicate the required consent of a user.
-To communicate the most relevant information to the user, we offer the ability to provide translations for capabilities and do so by categorizing them into two types: `acceptor` and `granter`.

-Before we delve into the details of how to provide translations for capabilities we will categorize the capabilities into two types: `acceptor` and `granter`.
-This will further assist users in understanding the rules of engagement.
+By providing more intuitive translations for these capabilities and presenting them in categories, we can make it easier for the user to understand what they are signing for.

 ### Meta data